-How to make a Sunburst Mirror using Scrap Wood
+How to make a DIY Sunburst Mirror

 Paint or stain each rectangle.
 To get a great beachy weathered finish like I did, dry-brushing is key.
 Paint or stain each piece one color.
 Then get a very small amount of paint on a chip brush, wipe most of the paint off on a paper towel, and then brush what is left onto the wood.

-I basically just tried to lay them out so that everything fit well and looked good.
-I also made sure not to use the exact same color or shape right next to one another.
+I basically just tried to lay them out so that everything fit together and looked good.
+I also made sure not to use the exact same color or shape immediately beside one another.

 As I was filling in around the mirror, I used my jigsaw to make additional cuts as needed until everything looked the way I wanted.

 I hammered two little picture hangers to the back of the cardboard and also used more glue to attach them as well just in case.
 Then I strung some picture wire between the two hangers and it was ready.

 It needed something else.
-So I bought a small piece of rope at my local home improvement store, cut it to size with a utility knife, and glued it around the mirror.
+So I bought a piece of woven trim, cut it to size, and glued it around the mirror.

 The perfect coastal touch and exactly what was needed to finish the mirror off.